ExitValue.ai

 How much do courier businesses sell for?

-Local courier businesses typically sell for 3-6x EBITDA.
-Last-mile delivery and Amazon DSPs trade at 4-7x EBITDA, with significant earnouts tied to anchor customer continuation.
-Medical and specimen courier operations command 6-9x EBITDA.
+Local courier businesses typically sell for platform-tier earnings multiples.
+Last-mile delivery and Amazon DSPs trade at platform-tier earnings multiples, with significant earnouts tied to anchor customer continuation.
+Medical and specimen courier operations command platform-tier earnings multiples.
 A courier with $1M of EBITDA could realistically sell for $3M-$9M depending on category and customer mix.

 What is an Amazon DSP business worth?

-Amazon DSPs typically trade at 4-6x EBITDA, often with material earnouts tied to Amazon contract continuation.
-The valuation is structurally capped because the business has a single customer at essentially 100% of revenue.
+Amazon DSPs typically trade at platform-tier earnings multiples, often with material earnouts tied to Amazon contract continuation.
+The valuation is structurally capped because the business has a single customer at essentially a percent-of-revenue figure.
 Multi-station DSPs with strong scorecards and multi-year tenure clear the upper end; single-station or newer operators sit at the bottom.

 Why do medical couriers sell for higher multiples?

-Medical and clinical specimen courier operations carry a regulatory moat — HIPAA training, chain-of-custody documentation, GDP compliance for pharma, and frequently TSA clearances.
-That moat plus the mission-critical nature of the service (a missed lab pickup costs a hospital meaningful money) supports 6-9x EBITDA versus 3-6x for general courier.
+Medical and clinical specimen courier operations carry a regulatory moat, HIPAA training, chain-of-custody documentation, GDP compliance for pharma, and frequently TSA clearances.
+That moat plus the mission-critical nature of the service (a missed lab pickup costs a hospital meaningful money) supports platform-tier earnings multiples versus 3-6x for general courier.

 How does customer concentration affect courier valuation?